wolfospealain/Wordle-Lab/readme.md

 <sup>a</sup> The average score for the computer is 3.59 with an unbroken streak (3.257 with word counting).
 The [Wordle Bot Leaderboard](https://freshman.dev/wordle/#/leaderboard) lists many program doing better - the top performing doing 3.4212.
 They use recursive tree searches to find guess words resulting in minimum sized groups of possible solution spaces, not analogous to human game play.

 <sup>b</sup> Still, as of 14th April 2022.
-The frequency of letters as words are removed from the game.
+The frequency of letters as words are removed from the game will change the best start word.

 ## About Wordle